SEND Tribunal: What are the costs of EHCP disagreement?

 The cost of a SENDIST tribunal might be measured in money.
 The cost to Her Majesty’s Court & Tribunal Service is over £2000 per child.
 This pays for preparation, administration and the hearing day itself.

 Then there’s the cost to the parties attending the SENDIST tribunal.
 For example, there’s parents paying legal fees or the local authority paying staff time.
 Costs can soar to many thousands of pounds for each side.
-The Department for Education commissioned research in 2017 that indicated that costs for local authorities varied from £3,500 to £11,000.
+The Department for Education commissioned research back in 2017 that indicated that costs for local authorities varied from £3,500 to £11,000.

 Parents should not be put off by financial costs.
 Parents can represent themselves and this costs nothing.